-Here is the situation: An author has a Flare project with a target named "Jackpot" and plans to publish the output to the company website (xyzincorporated.com), using the HTML5
+Here is the situation: An author is running Windows XP on her computer.
+She has a Flare project with a target named "Jackpot" and plans to publish the output to the company website (xyzincorporated.com), using the HTML5

 - Author On her local computer, the author completes the steps for installing Microsoft Internet Information Services (IIS) and ASP.NET.

 - Author In Flare, the author follows the steps for setting up the Jackpot target, which is based on the HTML5

 server-basedoutput type.
 This includes entering "Web" as the catalog name on the Publishing tab (we're assuming the intention is to use the default value, as opposed to a custom catalog).

 - Author The author generates the Jackpot target in Flare.

 The author then creates a folder called "MCPreview" on her computer at C:\Inetpub\wwwroot (e.g., C:\Inetpub\wwwroot) and places a copy of the Jackpot output files in that folder.

 - Author The author follows the steps for starting Microsoft Indexing Service.